elliecopps/NN_Ground/README.md

 ```

 Change the first boolean to True to see the bipartitions, and the second boolean to False to stop showing the ground state array and current energy.

+## Errors

+I haven't implemented code to deal with errors.
+If you put non integer values in the boxes or a number that's too big the program will just crash.
+That's fine, just run it again.
+This is also not entirely bug proof, so don't be surprised if it crashes with normal inputs, but hopefully that won't happen.